oscardelalanza/building-with-gradients/README.md

 ### Prerequisites

-- `git`
+- `Git`

 ### Setup

-To clone the project into your local environment do the following
+To clone the project into your local environment do the following.

-- open a new `terminal` window and navigate to the directory where the project will be stored
+- Open a new `terminal` window and navigate to the directory where the project will be stored.
-- run the command `git clone git@github.com:oscardelalanza/building-with-gradients.git`
+- Run the command `git clone git@github.com:oscardelalanza/building-with-gradients.git`.
-- run the command `cd building-with-gradients` to enter to the project directory
+- Run the command `cd building-with-gradients` to enter to the project directory.

+### Install

+- This project doesn't require installation, node modules, or similar.

 ### Usage

+*This project is a web template.
+Is only demonstrative and does not contain functional features.*

-- open `index.html` in your web browser
+- Open `index.html` in your web browser to see the page.

 ### Run tests

-- no written tests yet
+- This project does not contain tests.

 ## Authors